Source: OJ L 333, 27.12.2022, p. 80–152

 to ensure interoperability with regard to information-sharing specifications and protocols;

-at the request of a member of the CSIRTscomputer security incident response teams network potentially affected by an incident means an event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems;, to exchange and discuss information in relation to that incident means an event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems; and associated cyber threats means a cyber threat as defined in Article 2, point (8), of Regulation (EU) 2019/881;, risks means the potential for loss or disruption caused by an incident and is to be expressed as a combination of the magnitude of such loss or disruption and the likelihood of occurrence of the incident; and vulnerabilities means a weakness, susceptibility or flaw of ICT products or ICT services that can be exploited by a cyber threat;;
+at the request of a member of the CSIRTscomputer security incident response teams network potentially affected by an incident means an incident as defined in Article 6, point (6), of Directive (EU) 2022/2555;, to exchange and discuss information in relation to that incident means an incident as defined in Article 6, point (6), of Directive (EU) 2022/2555; and associated cyber threats means a cyber threat as defined in Article 2, point (8), of Regulation (EU) 2019/881;, risks means the potential for loss or disruption caused by an incident and is to be expressed as a combination of the magnitude of such loss or disruption and the likelihood of occurrence of the incident; and vulnerabilities means a weakness, susceptibility or flaw of a product with digital elements that can be exploited by a cyber threat;;

-at the request of a member of the CSIRTscomputer security incident response teams network, to discuss and, where possible, implement a coordinated response to an incident means an event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems; that has been identified within the jurisdiction of that Member State;
+at the request of a member of the CSIRTscomputer security incident response teams network, to discuss and, where possible, implement a coordinated response to an incident means an incident as defined in Article 6, point (6), of Directive (EU) 2022/2555; that has been identified within the jurisdiction of that Member State;

 to discuss and identify further forms of operational cooperation, including in relation to: